muhdszakari6/roles-and-permissions/projects/roles-selector/README.md

             ....
         </form>
 ```
-Creating your form in the component ts file.
+Create your form in the component ts file.
 Inside the constructor of your component.ts file create a form with empty roles formarray via
 ```typescript
   constructor(